googleapis/google-cloud-cpp/doc/cutting-a-release.md

 * https://googleapis.dev/cpp/google-cloud-storage/latest/
 * https://googleapis.dev/cpp/google-cloud-common/latest/

-You are now finished with this "releases" clone of the repo that we created in the instructions above.
-You may now remove this directory.

 ## Bump the version numbers in `master`

 Working in your fork of `gooogle-cloud-cpp`: bump the version numbers to the